cthissen/flex1d/README.md

 What is it?
 -----------------
 flex1d calculates the flexure of the lithosphere and other elastic plates under arbitrary loading.
+The solution is implemented in 1 dimension, so it calculates the deflection for a beam of any length and unit width.

 The code uses solutions from Hetényi, M. (1971).
 Beams on elastic foundation: theory with applications in the fields of civil and mechanical engineering.
 University of Michigan.